irsiksoftware/NeonLadderURP/README.md

 # Project Setup

-## Install Unity Hub
+## How to Install Unity Hub
 Download and install the latest version of Unity Hub from the [Official Unity Website](https://unity.com/download).
 > Scroll down to select the download link for your Operating system (Windows, Linux, Mac)

-## Clone the Repository
+## How to Clone the Repository
 Clone this repository to your local machine. by either running this command within a Command prompt with git installed

 `git clone https://github.com/DakotaIrsik/NeonLadderURP.git `

 or by clicking the "Code -> Download" button and extracting the repository.
-(Note the location the repository is located in)
+(Note the location you download / clone the repository to)

 ## Open the Project in Unity Hub
 1. Open Unity Hub.
-2. Create your Unity Account (Single Sign On is easiest, ie Google))
+2. Create your Unity Account (Single-Sign-On is easiest, IE Google)
-3. Click on `Add` withing the Unity Hub and select the cloned repository directory.
+3. Click on `Add` within the Unity Hub and select the directory which contains the repository

-## Install Unity Editor
+## How to Install Unity Editor
 1. Unity Hub will prompt you to install the necessary editor if not installed (2022.3.31f1).
-2. Uncheck Visual Studio from installed components list
+2. Uncheck Visual Studio from installed components list (unless you want it)
-3. Scroll down and Select "Windows Build Platform"
+3. Scroll down and Select the build platform for the operating system you're running on IE if you're on Windows choose "Windows Build Support (IL2CPP)"
 > During the installation, UAC may prompt fo the installation, choose yes.

 ## How to Open the Project